 Sixty years in business was celebrated in 2011 with many long-term clients and customers attending the event.
 A third generation joined the business in 2011, with Brett’s son Scott bringing a passion for marketing (BCOM) and truck and crane operations.

-Bill is still a strong influence in the company in his eighties.
-With it's focus on customer needs and quality of product, the farming community continues to use McIntosh Farm Machinery equipment thoughout New Zealand and Australia.
+Brett is now managing the business, with son Scott taking on the management of the McIntosh Cranes.
+Mcintosh Farm Machinery focuses on customer needs and quality of product, the farming community continues to use McIntosh Farm Machinery equipment throughout New Zealand and Australia.

 This has been helped by a strong loyal New Zealand dealer network and an excellent representative in Australia.
-McIntosh Farm Machinery now makes forage wagons holding 7.8m3 to 25m2, tip trailers from 4.5t to 17t, single, double and trough bale feeders, manure spreaders 7.5 10.8 13.5 m3 and its new beater wagon from 12m3 to 20m3.
+McIntosh Farm Machinery now makes forage wagons holding 7.8m3 to 25m2, tip trailers from 4.5t to 20t, chaser wagons, single, double and trough bale feeders, multi 4 and 5 bale feeders, manure spreaders 7.5 10.8 13.5 m3 and its beater wagon from 12m3 to 27m3